Emotive freights from an in-between space: an encounter with Boris Eldagsen

-In the current constellation of photos there is this man with fiery eyes in a particular image, also a woman carrying mirror – the shape of which seem like an protruhenrance of the mouth – almost like a mask but reflecting a man, all these images are developed using the same process?
+MZ: In the current constellation of photos there is this man with fiery eyes in a particular image, also a woman carrying mirror – the shape of which seems like a protruberance of the mouth – almost like a mask but reflecting a man, all these images are developed using the same process?
 By sending them to people?

 B E: Yes!
 The woman holding up the mirror is one of my friends and the person in the reflection is her mother.

-You capture an in-between space – you said that in an interview.
-You are interested to show the unconscious reality beyond time and space, how do you link your work with art history – especially with the idea of transcendence in the western art context?
+MZ: You capture an in-between space – you said that in an interview.
+You are interested to show the unconscious reality beyond time and space.
+How do you link your work with art history – especially with the idea of transcendence in the western art context?
 Do you have any link to the Romantic era painting – works of Casper David Friedrich et al?